 Signup: The reader submitted a lead capture form on your Doc.

 URL: The reader opened the Doc through a personalized URL.

 Authentication: The reader might be logged into your company SSO or has accessed a Doc that is only available to specific email domains.
 You can learn more about controlling Doc access settings here.

 Unknown: If you have added a custom form to your Doc, you need a suitable integration in place in order for Turtl to access this data and report it in the dashboard.
 To find out more about configuring specific integrations check out our integrations articles here.

 Store: This is where your Known reader information is stored.
 If your CRM is integrated with your Turtl account, you will see your CRM in this column.
 Otherwise, you will see Turtl as the store.
 If the store is Internal this means the reader had access to the Doc either through SSO or email authentication (when this occurs the source will show as Authentication).

 Reads: See the number of times this reader has read your Docs.
 A read is classified as any movement past the cover page.

 Docs: See the number of unique Docs this reader has read.
-This is good to gather insight on what content they are interested most in.
+This is good to gather insight into what content they are interested most in.

 Shares: See the number of times this reader has shared your Docs.